TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

      /*!
-      * \brief   PMIC Watchdog configuration structure *
+      * \brief   PMIC Watchdog configuration structure
+      *          Note: validParams is input param for all Set and Get APIs. other
+      *          params except validParams is input param for Set APIs and output
+      *          param for Get APIs
+      *
       * \param   validParams         Selection of structure parameters to be
       *                              set from the combination of the